Murphy's double-double helps Gophers hold off Drake

 Dupree McBrayer's 3-pointer with nine minutes to play gave Minnesota its first lead, 50-47.
 His steal and dunk gave the Gophers their largest lead at 61-54.

-Woodward, a senior from nearby Edina, Minn., hit a pair of free throws and a 3-pointer to cut Minnesota's lead to 64-62 with two minutes to play.
-But Murphy scored off an offensive rebound and added another bucket in the low post.
+Woodward, a senior from nearby Edina, Minnesota, hit a pair of free throws and a 3-pointer to cut Minnesota's lead to 64-62 with two minutes to play.
+Murphy again came through, scoring off an offensive rebound and adding another bucket in the low post.

-Drake scored five points in the final six seconds, but the rally fell just short.

-The Gophers missed their first six shots while 3-pointers by Woodward, McMurray and Noah Thomas gave Drake an 11-3 lead.
-After a timeout, Murphy scored eight straight points for Minnesota to tie it at 11.
+Minnesota had the ball and a six-point lead twice in the final 30 seconds but almost gave the game away.
+First McBrayer stepped out of bounds along the sideline.
+Then after a Drake turnover, Gophers forward Michael Hurt missed the front end of a 1-and-1 with 12 seconds left.

+Arogundade drove the lane to score on the other end, and Minnesota turned it over on the inbounds pass.
+The ball ended up in the hands of Woodward, who hit a 3-pointer, but the clock ran out.

 BIG PICTURE

-Minnesota: Coming off consecutive double-digit losses at Nebraska and Arkansas that knocked them out of the Top 25, the Gophers didn't want to head into their 10-day finals break with a bad taste in their mouths.
+Minnesota: The Gophers didn't want to head into their 10-day finals break with a bad taste in their mouths.
 Mission partly accomplished.
 Minnesota got the win, but in a frustratingly ugly fashion for coach Richard Pitino.

+"It was a great wake-up call for us," Pitino said.
+"We needed it, as painful as it was.
+It was like going to the dentist.
+But we needed that.
+We found a way to win.

 UP NEXT: